Need to know how to shut down a narcissist?

-The thing that hurts narcissists the most is when they are not acknowledged, or they are seen as just being an ordinary person like everyone else.
+What hurts narcissists most is when they are not acknowledged as exceptional, or they are viewed as an ordinary person like everyone else.

-This typically causes them to have a strong reaction to try to elicit the engagement of the people around them.
-When this attempt fails, they often feel very hurt.
+This response causes them to elicit the engagement of those around them.
+When this attempt fails, they can feel hurt and angry.

 Insincere flattery is also something that hurts a narcissist.
 Deep down, narcissists lack well-grounded self-esteem.

-Because of this, they need credibility in the compliments that they receive.
-Anything that comes across as being fake can be very hurtful.
+Because of this, they need to know the compliments they receive are credible.
+Anything that comes across as fake can be very hurtful.

 How to Talk to a Narcissist